|

 middle of the intersection.

-facing a "steady" red at the time you were at the limit line - you have
+facing a "steady" red at the time you were at the limit line, and you should be sure to read the Expanded version of Defect # 7.

 How to Read Your Late Time